 Although the largest gains in earnings per job have occurred outside of the most urban counties, the growth hasn't been enough to close the wage gap between these rural regions and the rest of the state.
-The agriculture sector experienced enormous growth in earnings between 2008 and 2012, but low earnings over the last four years have erased those gains.
+But this doesn't mean that it's harder to make a living in Greater Minnesota.
+When factoring in the lower cost of living in our rural areas, the lower wages can go just as far, if not farther, than in metropolitan counties.